zhaoan12/test1/deliverables/D1/planning.md

    * How do tasks get assigned to team members?
    * How do you determine the status of work from inception to completion?

+**There will be an overall To-Do-List that summarizes the work that needs to be done on a high-level, such as components.
+Then, getting more granular, we will have smaller To-Do-Lists for the Front-End and Back-End portions.
+These will be in the Discord server, along with regular announcements regarding meetings and course updates, to ensure everyone is always on the same page.

+Meetings are held weekly on Saturdays at 5PM and we will always have someone to document the Meeting Minutes, rotating that responsibility weekly.
+At each meeting, we will discuss individual contributions and make adjustments to the current assignments to ensure a fair balance is achieved on time by all of us contribution-wise.
+Balance and punctuality, in regards to work, are the most important to us.**

 #### Q10: What are the rules regarding how your team works?

 **Communications:**